braedenlp/Braeden_BSE_Portfolio/index.md

 ## What's Next?

 The next step I want to take in my project is to get all of my software working.
 This is getting my sensors working, the button, and the speaker all to work.
-None of this is working right now and it very frustrating so I hope to figure all of this out.
+None of this is working right now and it is very frustrating so I hope to figure all of this out.

 <!-- # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.